Adesewa-Ajibade/-Customer-Segmentation-for-a-Subscription-Service/README.md

 The dataset for this analysis was provided by Ladies in Tech Africa (LITA )_Incubator Hub , an organization for learning and training purposes.
 The data was provided in xlsx format, [download here](https://canvas.instructure.com/files/273182802/download?download_frd=1) making it accessible for analysis
 -
 ## Column Description
+* CustomerID: Unique identifier for each customer.
+* CustomerName: Name of the customer (anonymized if necessary).
+* Region: Geographical area where the customer is located (e.g., North, South, East, West).
+* SubscriptionType: Type of subscription plan the customer is enrolled in (e.g., Basic, Premium).
+* SubscriptionStart: Start date of the customer's subscription.
+* SubscriptionEnd: End date of the customer's subscription.
+* Canceled: Indicates if the subscription was canceled (TRUE or FALSE).
+* Revenue: Revenue generated from the customer's subscription.
 ------------
 ## Tools Used
 * [Microsoft Excel](www.microsoft.com)-Data Cleaning, Data Analysis